 Northamptonshire v.
 Yorkshire at the wicket, 1908-1960

-Author: James D. Coldham
+Author: James Desmond Bowden Coldham

 Publisher: privately published